Data Center Terms

 A device’s ability to connect or link with other devices on the network.

-The capability of software or hardware to run on different platforms i.e. an application that is compatible on Windows and Macintosh operating systems.
+The capability of software or hardware to run on different platforms i.e. an application that is compatible with Windows and Macintosh operating systems.

 DAS (Direct Attached Storage)